Q1. What is Emmesmail's raison d'etre? What makes it better than other mail programs?

 Q2.
 What are some of the special features of Emmesmail?

 A2.
 An important feature is the downloading of the mail in background before notifying the recipient.
 This allows for rapid handling of emails.
 Another important feature is the provision of a single "Action Menu" from which the most common actions (printing, saving, forwarding, replying, etc.) may be initiated.
-One unique feature of Emmesmail is its algorithm for rapidly downloading emails when the connection to the server is clean, and its ability to automatically slow down the downloading when the line is noisy or intermittently unavailable.
-Although this is largely hidden from the user, since the downloading is done in background, it results in a higher ratio of successful downloads than with other mail programs.
-Another unique feature of Emmesmail is its powerful handling of spam email.
-Emmesmail rejects > 98.5% of spam emails.
+A unique feature of Emmesmail is its powerful handling of spam email.
+Emmesmail rejects > 99% of spam emails.

 Q3.
 When does Emmesmail delete messages from the POP3 mail server?

 A3.
-Mail to a given addressee is delivered to that addressee's mailbox on the PC.
-It is stored there until the "save" "read action button" of msv is clicked, at which time the message is removed from the user's mailbox and stored in the user's chosen incoming mail archive.
+We run Emmesmail,s deliver program with the -d option, which, by default, deletes the message from the POP3 server after it is successfully delivered to the local system mailbox.
+Mail to a given addressee is delivered to that addressee's mailbox on the PC and is stored there until the "save" "read action button" of msv is clicked, at which time the message is removed from the user's mailbox and stored in the user's chosen incoming mail archive.
 It is possible for a single user to have multiple save-archives.
 Clicking the "delete" "read action button" of msv will remove the email message from the user's mailbox without copying it to the user's mail archive.

 Q4.
 What is spam and what does Emmesmail do about it?